 NetSuite offers support 24 hours a day, seven days a week, and each customer has its own dedicated account manager.
 Working directly with the vendor ensures companies are working with support professionals who know the system and your business best.

 Additionally, Microsoft must split its support resources across multiple products, meaning it cannot offer customers the same level of service as ERP providers such as NetSuite that dedicate all their support staff to one system.
 This is a key difference over the life of using such a crucial system.

 Both NetSuite and Microsoft will continue to invest heavily in their ERP product lines, adding functionality and industry-specific capabilities.
 However, NetSuite is solely focused on cloud ERP and no other lines of business.
 Microsoft’s human and financial resources will be divided between disparate ERP products with distinct architectures, as well as the myriad lines of business the company manages.

 NetSuite Is Right for Growing Businesses

-Many companies are making the case for a new ERP system and trying to determine if they want to migrate from QuickBooks to NetSuite, from Microsoft’s on-premise systems like Microsoft Dynamics GP to NetSuite, or to one of Microsoft’s cloud ERP offerings.
-As they weigh the risks and benefits of different systems, they need to account for the product’s history, current level of adoption, base functionality, costs and difficulty of customization and maintenance.
+Many companies are making the case for a new ERP system and trying to determine if they want to migrate from QuickBooks to NetSuite, from Microsoft’s on-premise systems such as Microsoft Dynamics GP to NetSuite, or to one of Microsoft’s cloud ERP offerings.
+As they weigh the risks and benefits of different systems, they need to account for the product’s history, current level of adoption, base functionality, costs, and difficulty of customization and maintenance.
 Moreover, they should ask if the system has the scalability to continue supporting the business as it grows.
 After evaluating each of those areas, many businesses will realize that NetSuite is the clear winner.